-The number of hours of local content screened on New Zealand television channels during primetime (6pm to 10pm), as a proportion of the total prime-time schedule, between 1988 and 2004.
-Local content is generally defined as material that is both predominantly made in New Zealand and reflective of New Zealand identity and culture.
+The number of hours of local content screened on New Zealand television channels during prime-time (6pm to 10pm), as a proportion of the total prime-time schedule.

+Local content is generally defined as material both predominantly made in New Zealand and reflective of New Zealand's identity and culture.
+In 2005, for the first time, the indicator includes information from Māori Television and Prime Television, in addition to the core channels of TV One, TV2 and TV3.